 Again, I say, hogwash.

 Ronstadt’s own story is instructive.
-She was a young woman of 18 with a tremendous gift — her voice and a keen musical ear — when she moved to L.A. in 1964 as bands such as The Byrds were changing the nature of folk, country, and rock music.
+She was a young woman of 18 with a tremendous gift—her voice and a keen musical ear—when she moved to L.A. in 1964 as bands such as The Byrds were changing the nature of folk, country, and rock music.
 Between that year and 2011, when Parkinson’s disease forced her from her chosen career, Ronstadt built on her past to forge an eclectic and wildly successful legacy in the music business.
-Between her grandfather (leader of a large traditional Mexican band), her father (who sang frequently in a beautiful tenor voice and listened to the Met every Saturday with his wife and daughter), her mother (a lover of Gilbert and Sullivan operettas), and her sister (a Hank Williams fan), Ronstadt absorbed and integrated an incredibly wide and diverse range of musical styles.
+Between her grandfather (leader of a large traditional Mexican band), her father (who sang frequently in a beautiful tenor voice and listened to the Met every Saturday with his wife and daughter), her mother (a lover of Gilbert and Sullivan operettas), her brother (a treble in a world-class boys choir), and her sister (a Hank Williams fan), Ronstadt absorbed and integrated an incredibly wide and diverse range of musical styles.

 She then used the folk and rock influences to craft a period in her career when she was playing sold out stadiums across the world; appeared simultaneously on the rock, country, and R&B charts (a first for any artist); and had posters gracing many a college dorm room.* But rather than continue doing the same thing forever,** she drew on her mother’s love of operetta to bring The Pirates of Penzance to a new generation of fans.
 Her own affection for the Great American Songbook led to the recording of an album with Nelson Riddle, the legendary arranger who helped craft the sound of that era.
 The traditional country music she heard growing up in the Southwest became the base for the Trio albums, in which she collaborated with Parton and Emmylou Harris.
 Similarly, her last studio album was a beautiful, yet underappreciated, series of duets with Cajun musician Ann Savoy.
 Finally, her Mexican grandfather’s heritage was the inspiration for Canciones de Mi Padre, which became the biggest-selling Spanish-language album ever.
 Notice that every one of those forays into new musical territories for one of the world’s most successful country-rockers came from her past.
 It didn’t require reinvention.